VyDang94/QLCL/app-dashboard/README.md

 # Quality Dashboards

-**The Quality Dashboards** module provides browser‑based views of key quality and patient safety indicators for Cho Ray Hospital.
+**The Quality Dashboards** module provides browser‑based views of key quality and patient safety indicators for CR Hospital.
 It consolidates data from Excel, Google Sheets, and BI tools into simple dashboards that support routine monitoring, management review, and decision‑making.

 | Item | Description |